 The COTHAZ project works at three levels:

-- advocating for better TB services at the local level
+- local advocacy for better TB services

 - national government engagement to secure funding and support for improved TB services.